Have you ever gotten so sick you needed to take prescription medication? Most of us have.

 The word probiotic comes from Latin: pro means “support” and biotic means “life.”
 Antibiotic has the exact opposite meaning and effect of probiotic.

 Antibiotics are designed to kill the bad, harmful bacteria in our bodies.
-When we’re sick, this a good thing.
+When we’re sick, this is a good thing.

 Unfortunately, antibiotics also harm some of the good bacteria in the gut.
 Since antibiotics typically cannot discriminate between the good and bad bacteria in our bodies, they often kill them both.